Kevin Glenn

-Kevin Glenn, Jr. (born June 12, 1979) is an American former professional football quarterback who played in the Canadian Football League (CFL) from 2004 to 2018.
-He was originally signed by the Saskatchewan Roughriders of the CFL as an undrafted free agent in 2001.
-He played college football for the Illinois State Redbirds and high school football at Detroit St. Martin de Porres.
+Kevin Glenn, Jr. (born June 12, 1979) is an American former professional football quarterback who played in the Canadian Football League (CFL) from 2001 to 2018.
+He played college football for the Illinois State Redbirds, and signed with the Saskatchewan Roughriders as an undrafted free agent in 2001.
 Glenn is a journeyman quarterback who is the only player to ever have had his rights held by every team in the CFL.

+Early life

+Glenn was born on June 12, 1979, in Detroit.
+He played high school football at Detroit St. Martin de Porres.

 College career

-Glenn played college football for the Illinois State Redbirds, where he set 25 school records during his four years there.
+Glenn played college football for the Illinois State Redbirds from 1997 to 2000, where he set 25 school records during his four years there.
 He completed 663 of 1,164 pass attempts (57.0%) for 8,251 yards, 62 touchdowns, and 39 interceptions, and also rushed 259 times for 611 yards and eight scores during his college career.
 He once tossed 101 straight passes without an interception and, in 1998, he led the Gateway Football Conference in passing yards per game, passer efficiency, and total offence.
 Glenn led Illinois State to its first playoff appearance in 1998.